marekboodt/Security-Scanning-Repo/01-documents/03-IAC/README.md

 - SARIF results are uploaded to GitHub Code Scanning
 - Artifacts are timestamped for traceability

-### Skip Rules / Risk Acceptance
+### 🚫 Checkov Skip Rules (`.checkov.yml`)

-If present, a `.checkov.yml` file is respected.
+IaC security exceptions are managed via a `.checkov.yml` file in the repository root.

 This file can be used to:
-- suppress known findings,
+- suppress known false positives,
 - document accepted risks,
-- reduce noise.
+- reduce scan noise in non-applicable paths.

+All skipped checks must be:
+- documented with a reason,
+- owned by a team,
+- reviewed periodically.

+The reusable IaC workflows automatically respect this file if present.

 ---